Maxim-Mazurok/google-api-typings-generator/gapi.client.chat-v1/readme.md

 await gapi.client.chat.spaces.patch({name: 'name'});

 /*
 Returns a list of spaces in a Google Workspace organization.
 For an example, see [Search for and manage spaces](https://developers.google.com/workspace/chat/search-manage-admin).
 When `use_admin_access` is set to `false`, the results are limited to spaces where the calling user is a joined member.
 To search with administrator privileges, set `use_admin_access` to `true`.
+Setting `use_admin_access` to `false` is available under Developer Preview.
 Supports the following types of [authentication](https://developers.google.com/workspace/chat/authenticate-authorize): - [User authentication](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user) with one of the following authorization scopes: - `https://www.googleapis.com/auth/chat.spaces.readonly` - `https://www.googleapis.com/auth/chat.spaces` - [User authentication with administrator privileges](https://developers.google.com/workspace/chat/authenticate-authorize-chat-user#admin-privileges) and one of the following [authorization scopes](https://developers.google.com/workspace/chat/authenticate-authorize#chat-api-scopes): - `https://www.googleapis.com/auth/chat.admin.spaces.readonly` - `https://www.googleapis.com/auth/chat.admin.spaces`
 */
 await gapi.client.chat.spaces.search({});